-Gluten Free Fudge Brownies - these easy to make and totally delicious gluten free brownies are made using almond meal and a handful of simple ingredients that you can purchase at any store.
+These gluten-free brownies are easy to make and totally delicious.
+These fudge brownies are made using almond flour and a handful of simple ingredients that you can purchase at any store.

-You can use regular chocolate chips, sugar free chocoloate chips or dairy free chocolate chips if you are want to make these brownies dairy free.
+You can use regular chocolate chips, sugar-free chocolate chips or dairy-free chocolate chips if you want to make them also dairy free brownies.

 Chocolate Brownies are one of the best baked desserts but only when cooked correctly.
-They are always a bit tricky as you can under cook them and also over cook them so easily.
-So trying to come up with a gluten free version that is also fudgy involved quite a bit of testing
+They are always a bit tricky as you can under cook them and also over cook them.
+So trying to come up with a gluten-free version that is also fudgy involved quite a bit of testing

 Happy to report that my testing has paid off and these chocolate fudge brownies are a winner!!!